SabrinaEllenberger/HGT-Calculator/README.md

 Please note: Java applications can sometimes generate problems with antivirus software and permissions.
 If so, add HGT-Calculator.jar to the whitelist of your antivirus program and change HGT-Calculator.jar to be an executable jar file!
+On Windows you can also use the batch file [Start_HGT-Calculator.bat][bat] to start HGT Calculator.

 Other problems can be caused by updates of the UniProt database.
 This can be fixed by downloading the newest version of the UniProt JAPI ([uniprot-japi-client.zip][japi]) and copying the unpacked JARs from uniprot-japi-client\lib into the directory HGT-Calculator_lib.